hamedmx/YAD-ILP-Tool/README.md

 YAD is so simple to use and there is no install instructions or guidelines to setup and install this tool.
 It can be executed in all C# IDEs, e.g. Microsoft Visual Studio, and its source code is quite available in the repository.
-Although there is an executable file (.exe file) of compiled source code as an output in the repository and obviously, it can be run itself without any requirements or IDEs, the source code in the repository can be opened in a C# IDE and then, it can be recompiled and run to use.
+Although there is an executable file (.exe file) of compiled source code as an output in the repository and obviously, it can be run itself without any requirements or IDEs, the source code in the repository can be even opened in a C# IDE and then, it can be recompiled and run to use.

 Also, the functions and usage of this tool are as follows (**respectively** in use):

-   1. **Open:** Opening a file (usually, a text file) consists of Background Knowledge (the lines should start with ‘B’), Positive Examples (the lines should start with ‘+’), and Negative Examples (the lines should start with ‘-’) in first-order logic format as logical rules.
+   1. **Open:** Opening a file (typically, a text file) consists of Background Knowledge lines (the lines should start with ‘B’ with a white-space after), Positive Examples lines (the lines should start with ‘+’ with a white-space after), and Negative Examples lines (the lines should start with ‘-’ with a white-space after) in first-order logic format as logical rules.

+   *Due to the above instructions to open a valid and appropriate file in the tool, we have prepared a **sample** file which is *available in the repository, of anatomical data-sets called *Human* and *Mouse* anatomies to produce some valid general logical rules *in order to align these anatomical organs of these two different anatomies (Human and Mouse anatomies).

    2. **Induce:** Producing general logical rules by inducing (using inverse resolution) on input background knowledge and then, the generated valid logical rules with execution time (run-time) will be shown.